Dweepa: Development and filming

-Upon being impressed by Na D'Souza novel Dweepa, Girish Kasaravalli narrated the story to Soundarya who decided to adapt it into a film and that she would produce it.
+Upon being impressed by Na D'Souza novel Dweepa, Girish Kasaravalli narrated the story to Soundarya who decided to adapt it into a film that she would produce it.
 Filming began in August 2000 but was temporarily stalled due to events surrounding the abduction of Rajkumar.
 As heavy rains were intrinsic to the plot of the film, shooting had to be further postponed to the following monsoons due to inadequate rainfall that year in Karnataka.
 Kasaravalli shuttled up and down to Linganamakki Dam area, and the surrounding villages Bellenne and Taleguppa with his crew, trying to get the rainy days on film.
-Filming completed and was ready for release in December 2001.
+The filming was completed and ready for release in December 2001.
 With author D'Souza's consent, changes in the plot were made in the adaptation.
-The human dimension of the interaction between characters were put to the forefront of the story, with the social concern around the plot being made secondary.
+The human dimension of the interaction between characters was put to the forefront of the story, with the social concern around the plot being made secondary.
 The film was first screened at the International Film Festival of Kerala in April 2002.
 Kasaravalli also showed it to the film appreciation course students of the Film and Television Institute of India, Pune, and received good responses from them.